-- 1. Signal interference due to electronic devices or driving next to facilities emitting the same radio frequencies as the TPMS sensors. - 2.
-Installing aftermarket window tinting that affects radio wave signals. - 3.
+1. Signal interference due to electronic devices or driving

+- 2. Installing aftermarket window tinting that contains materials that may block radio wave signals. - 3.
 Accumulation of snow or ice around the wheels or wheel housings. - 4.
 Using tire chains on the vehicle. - 5.
-Using wheels/tires not equipped with TPM sensors. - 6.
-Loss of communication with the tire pressure monitoring sensors.
+Using wheels/tires not equipped with TPM sensors.